nomemory/tutorial-java8-streams-lambdas/README.md

 **half-life-3-confirmed**

+<sup>This tutorial assumes the reader has a good grasp of the Java Programming language features: Interfaces, Anonymous Classes, Collectins API, etc.</sup>

 ## Introduction

-Before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all our problems let's start by ... doing some code-work.
+Before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all of our developers problems let me start by telling you that you can continue writing excellent Java code without using any of those features.
+We did that before Java 8, didn't we ?

+Also it's important to have in mind that the more "functional" you write your code small performance penalties will be inherent.
+It's quite contextual, but in most of the cases using a classic `for loop` instead of adding the small overhead of the Streams API will be more efficient.

+Using Lambdas and Streams is not about gaining small performance advantages in terms of CPU or memory utilisation (it's the other way around), but about writing code that is more *short*, *readable*, *concise* and easier to debug.

+Let's begin by doing some code-work.

 We will write a simple method that takes a `List<Employee>` as input and then groups every employee by his/her department, resulting in a `Map<String, List<Employee>>`.
+The `key` represents the department, while the `value` is a `List<>` of every employee that works in that deprtament.

 For reference the `Employee` might class looks like: